 QCR has been called “the gospel of real life shit” (Divide and Conquer).
 The Queens, NYC-based band is home to the Southern-flavored songwriting of guitarist Marlon Hurt.
-As an expat Atlanta boy living in New York City, Marlon’s music showcases an unlikely meeting of opposites.
-Blues and soul blend with indie flavors of pop and alt rock.
-Ear candy and wordplay mix with heavy beats and explosions of poetic imagery.
-This playful take on established Americana styles has led some critics to declare QCR one of the best emerging bands of 2019 (Indie Spoonful; Please Pass the Indie).
+As an expat Atlanta boy living in New York City, Marlon’s music showcases a meeting of opposites: blues and soul mix with indie flavors of pop and alt rock; ear candy and wordplay mix with danceable beats and poetry.
+This playful take on established Americana styles led some critics to declare QCR one of the best emerging bands of 2019 (Indie Spoonful; Please Pass the Indie).

 Rachel Dalton, lead vocals